How to Fix Not Getting Verification Texts on Android & iPhone

 2. Conflict with Dual SIM Setup

-Many Android devices support dual sim functionality, which can sometimes cause issues in message delivery.
+Many Android devices support dual SIM functionality, which can sometimes cause issues in message delivery.
 So, if your phone has two SIM cards, the misconfigured settings can prevent you from receiving the OTP code.

 How to Fix If You’re Not Receiving Verification Texts on Android or iPhone